similarweb/statusbay/docs/developers/getting-started.md

 # Getting started
-This document describes how to setup your local development environment for StatusBay development.
+This document describes how to setup your local development environment for StatusBay.

 ## Preparation

-Make sure the following software is installed:
+Make sure the following tools are installed:

 * Docker
 * Golang 1.12.0+ ([installation manual](https://golang.org/dl/))